Estonian Police and Border Guard Board (PBGB)

 Step 1: Gather documents

 - Motivation statement: Write an explanation as to why you are applying for e-Residency.
-Be sure to mention anything notable about your past business experience as well as your future business plans.

 Step 2: Submit application